 Read more about the Pathway Program in the Strategic Plan.

 Training Lists, Grants and Teams

 - The High Performance Training Lists are selected by the Performance Advisory Team (PAT) of Leslie Law, Derek di Grazia, Ian Stark, Karen O'Connor, Kim Severson and Deb Furnas.

 - The selection criteria for the High Performance Training Lists can be viewed on each program's page: Elite, Pre-Elite and Development.

 - Land Rover/USEF Competition Grant recipients are chosen by the PAT.
 The PAT also recommends recipients to the USET Foundation for the Jacqueline B. Mars Competition and Training Grants and Karen E. Stives Endowment Grants, and to the USEA Foundation for the Wilton Fair Fund Grants.

 Inclusion or exclusion on a Training List does not imply or preclude an athlete for selection for a Games or Championships.
-The USEF International High Performance Programs are generously supported by the USET Foundation, USOC, and USEF sponsors and members.
+The USEF International High Performance Programs are generously supported by the USET Foundation, USOPC, and USEF sponsors and members.